tjingsheng/tp/docs/UserGuide.md

 ### List all local courses: `localcourse list`

 Lists all available local courses, paginated if dataset is too huge.
+This is useful when:
+- You want to retrieve

 Format: `localcourse list`